MVA Problem Solver

 Remember: If you do not meet the requirements for AFCA, you are limited to sending a letter of demand and/or commencing a claim in court (if the demand is not paid).

-To lodge a complaint in FOS, the time limit is the earlier of:
+To lodge a complaint in AFCA, the time limit is the earlier of:

 - 6 years of the date when the Applicant first became aware (or should reasonably have become aware) that they suffered the loss (usually the date of the accident); and